rushijagani/react-todo/README.md

 # React TODO app with Redux
-[ReactJS](https://reactjs.org/) based responsive task listing single page application.
+[ReactJS](https://reactjs.org/) based responsive Add Todo task single page application with data persistence support using local storage.

 **Demo:**
 [https://rushijagani.github.io/react-todo/](https://rushijagani.github.io/react-todo/)
+You can also use it from any device you have from your browser.
+Start making your own Todo List and when you revisite the site you can see your existing Todo list without SignUp/Login/Registeration.

 ## Getting started